 Monitoring the calamity from the control room the sugar-fuelled General Carter and his advisers determine that stopping the heart for no more than 60 seconds will be safe for the patient as well as permitting the crew to pass through unharmed.
 With a dozen or so micro radar detectors assigned to establish the Proteus’ position, overseen by an army of surgeons, the plan is executed successfully.
 Hoorah!
 We’re back on track!

 Ooh eck, what now?
-Passing through the inner ear another dire threat is introduced; ‘science’ informs us that the tiniest noise could cause shockwaves to engulf the Proteus, killing everyone onboard.
+Passing through the inner ear another dire threat is introduced; ‘science’ informs us that the tiniest noise could cause shockwaves to engulf the Proteus, killing everyone on board.
 Better warn the medical team to keep stum then, and definitely not to drop any surgical appliances!
 That could be fatal.
 You could easily imagine this was deliberately orchestrated to keep viewers on the edge of their cinema seats.
 Fancy that.

-Ultimately upon reaching the blood clot the team have just 6 minutes to perform the operation and evacuate.
+Ultimately upon reaching the blood clot, the team have just 6 minutes to perform the operation and evacuate.
 It’s looking feasible until the real saboteur is revealed; Michaels (Donald Pleasance), the man assigned to monitor the suspect.
 Who’d a thunk it?
 Just because he played the bad guy in all his previous roles we shouldn’t make assumptions. 😐

 In spite of his best efforts to crash the sub he’s overcome by aggressive leukocytes and perishes, leaving the more trustworthy members of the crew to complete the objective and escape through a tear duct in the corner of one eye.
 Just in the nick of time, obviously.
 This is depicted in-game in one of the introductory stills, an image duplicated from the movies’ promotional artwork.

-In contrast it takes over five minutes for the first words to be uttered on the big screen, and another thirty-five minutes before the crew are finally lodged in the submarine and ready to roll.
+In contrast, it takes over five minutes for the first words to be uttered on the big screen, and another thirty-five minutes before the crew are finally lodged in the submarine and ready to roll.
 It’s the very definition of tedium.
-Though I do like the bit where skeptical Grant is convinced of the possibility of miniaturisation following a single sentence of explanation.
+Though I do like the bit where sceptical Grant is convinced of the possibility of miniaturisation following a single sentence of explanation.
 With the Apollo 11 moon landing only three years away I suppose anything seemed possible.
 If it happened at all. 😉

 Grant: I don’t mean to be inquisitive, but this ‘CMDF’, for all I know it could stand for the consolidated mobilization of delinquent females.